jardelgoncalves/c-programming-practice/basic_level/005_difference_between_two_integers/README.md

     ```bash
     ./main_executable
     ```
-    The program will run the test cases and output whether your implementation of the `004_difference_between_two_integers` function is correct.
+    The program will run the test cases and output whether your implementation of the `difference_between_two_integers` function is correct.